Is Yoast SEO Premium Worth it? My review of Yoast SEO Premium Benefits

 Yoast prompts us to add our keyword phrase in 5 or 6 times per 1000 words, but do we really need to.

-Do we think that in 2018 that Google knows that the phrase “Is Yoast SEO Premium value for money” just the same really as ” is Yoast SEO worth the money?”
+Do we think that in 2018 that Google knows that the phrase “Is Yoast SEO Premium worth it” just the same really as ” is Yoast SEO worth the money?”

 Of course, it does but Yoast will prompt you to add the same phrase over and over and that is not what you should be doing.